pluralsight/guides/in-review/sql/introduction-to-mongodb/article.md

 > **Note:** A valid JSON will not have a trailing comma.
 Look at the last value? `ValueN` doesn't end with a comma.

 Let's consider a student record.
-Typically a student record might contain the basic details like `name`, `email`, degree:
+A typical student record might contain basic details like name, email, and degree:

 ```language-javascript
 {